PDLPorters/pdlporters.github.com/statocles-site/blog/2024/12/25/jwst/index.markdown

 Now we can do some _broadcasting_ and some _reduction_:

-    $profile_weighted = $jwst * $gaussian->clump(0); # Multiply through
+    $profile_weighted = $jwst * $gaussian->t; # Multiply through
-    $spec1d = $profile_weighted->t()->sumover; # Extract by summing along columns
+    $spec1d = $profile_weighted->t->sumover; # Extract by summing along columns
     $spec1d = $spec1d/max($spec1d); # Normalise

 Recall `$jwst` has dimensions 435,31.
-We see another dimension trick, `$gaussian->clump(0)` adds a unit dimension at position 0 resulting in a dimension 1,31 ndarray.
+We see another dimension trick, `$gaussian->t` adds a unit dimension at position 0 resulting in a dimension 1,31 ndarray.
 When we multiply these ndarrays together the second 31 element dimensions match, and the first  dimensions (435 and 1) are also matched.
-What happens is PDL implicitly expands the unit dimension by repeating it 435 times, and in the multiplication `$gaussian->clump(0)` behaves as a 435,31 ndarray.
+What happens is PDL implicitly expands the unit dimension by repeating it 435 times, and in the multiplication `$gaussian->t` behaves as a 435,31 ndarray.
 It is like multiplying two 435,31 ndarrays together.
 This ultimately results in the gaussian being multiplied through each column, which is then summed by the following line.

 This trick is known as 'broadcasting' and is one of the most powerful PDL features.
 You can see we have written some highly complex code to apply mathematical operations to the image as a function of x,y without writing a single loop!